kanwargill1992/kanwargill1992/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- ⚡ I'm working as a Front End Developer at Drakkar Digital / Omerlo Technologies
+- ⚡ I'm working as a Front End Developer at Drakkar Digital / Omerlo Technologies.
-- 🌱 I’m currently learning Elixir and Phoenix and svelte
+- 🌱 I’m currently learning Elixir and Phoenix and svelte.
-- 🤔 As a front end developer, Tailwind along with alpinejs provides great developer experience
+- 🤔 As a front end developer, Tailwind along with alpinejs provides great developer experience.